foresta-network/EasyA-Foresta/README.md

 ## Hackathon Highlights

-During the Polkadot North America Hackathon 2024, our team focused on several key enhancements:
+During the Polkadot North America Hackathon 2024, our team focused on several key enhancements, of which several were unfinished and we were able to keep pushing them:

 1. **NFT Retirements:** Automated CO2 token burns and issuance of retirement credits with certificates stored on IPFS.
 2. **Foresta Collectives Pallet:** Enabled voting and management within DAO structures as Foresta Collectives.